ontio/ontology-java-sdk/src/main/java/com/github/ontio/ontid/README.md

 ## Compatibility

-Considering that there are a lot of old version of claim, the protocol upgrade must be compatible with old data.
-The main difference between the new and old protocol is in the form of claim.
+Considering that there are a lot of old version of credential, the protocol upgrade must be compatible with old data.
+The main difference between the new and old protocol is in the form of credential.

-The old ONTID protocol use [OntId](../smartcontract/nativevm/OntId.java) to generate and verify claim.
-However, the new use [OntId2](./OntId2.java) to generate and verify claim.
+The old ONTID protocol use [OntId](../smartcontract/nativevm/OntId.java) to generate and verify credential.
+However, the new use [OntId2](./OntId2.java) to generate and verify credential.

-In the other hands, we also provide the methods that verify old claim by new ClaimRecord contract:
+In the other hands, we also provide the methods that verify old credential by new CredentialRecord contract:

-* **public boolean verifyClaimOntIdCredible(String claim, String[] credibleIds)**
+* **public boolean verifyCredOntIdCredible(String cred, String[] credibleIds)**
-* **public boolean verifyClaimNotExpired(String claim)**
+* **public boolean verifyCredNotExpired(String cred)**
-* **public boolean verifyClaimSignature(String claim)**
+* **public boolean verifyCredSignature(String cred)**
-* **public boolean verifyClaimNotRevoked(String claim)**
+* **public boolean verifyCredNotRevoked(String cred)**

 See these code at [here](../smartcontract/nativevm/OntId.java#L2186-L2258).